rfuzzo/MorrowindPlusPlus/fundamentals/add-ons.md

 * Files to install:
   * **Wares** (Main files)

-    * On MO2 installation, check the following options in the BAIN installer:
+    * On MO2 installation, check the following options in the installer:
       * [x] 00 Master file
       * [x] 01 TR